rbfx/sample-project/README.md

 Checkout and build this project like any other CMake project.

-Make sure that checked out `rbfx` folder is next to the project folder.
+Make sure that checked out `rbfx` folder is next to the folder of this repository (`sample-project` or however you call it).

+If you want to keep `rbfx` folder somewhere else, you will have to tweak `../rbfx` paths in `./CMakeLists.txt`.

 Check out `Scripts/` folder and `.github/workflows/deploy.yml` to see how this sample can be built.